'Shouldn't Adani Enterprises, APSEZ be excluded from Nifty 50?': Twitter users on Adani stocks' volatility

 Adani Total, a joint venture with France's TotalEnergies, has lost 70% since the Hindenburg report, while Adani Enterprises is down 50%.

 Looking at the volatility, some Twitter users have quipped that Adani stocks are performing like penny stocks.
+In the past few days, Adani Enterprises' stock fell as much as 30% and recovered over half of its losses in the same day, something that is never seen among Nifty 50 stocks.

 "Basically Adani stocks are now held by a large promoter and persons acting in concert who are holding these listed entities, but no liquidity or trading volumes. why does the Index Management Committee not remove the two Adani stocks from the Nifty.
 They fill none of the criteria of inclusion now," said a Twitter user.